spacelift-io/user-documentation/docs/integrations/single-sign-on/aws-iam-identity-saml-setup-guide.md

 ![](<../../assets/screenshots/CleanShot 2022-08-01 at 17.56.01.png>)

-Next, you'll want to click the Set Up button underneath the "SAML Settings" section.&#x20;
+Next, you'll want to click the Set Up button underneath the "SAML Settings" section.

 ![](<../../assets/screenshots/CleanShot 2022-08-01 at 18.22.14.png>)